-- The applicants asks for it to be removed from the list. - The applicant dies. - The applicant fails to respond to repeated attempts to contact.
+- The applicant asks for it to be removed from the list. - The applicant dies. - The applicant fails to respond to repeated attempts to contact. - The applicant fails to respond to the annual review. - The applicant is rehoused in satisfactory housing.